Gobeyn/dumpling/README.md

     the file that no longer exists.
 - Currently, there are a few things that are hard coded that shouldn't be.
 Mainly, the editing assumes `kitty` and `neovim` are installed and there is no configuration to change that.
 Similarly, only `wl-clipboard` is supported for copying bibtex contents into.
+- Add a program flag like `--auto` to use the information already present in the bibtex entry to get the title, year ans authors.

 ## Why Dumpling